 Freezer Paper Stencil

 Some people like to use freezer paper and then iron it onto the mat.
-The small bit of wax melts into the coir material of the doormat and sticks well, helping create crisp edges to the stencil.
+The small bit of wax melts into the coir material of the doormat and sticks, helping create crisp edges to the stencil.
 The problem with using freezer paper is that it's so delicate that it's very difficult to get it off of the sticky cutting mat all in one piece.
-Some people work in small pieces rather than the entire design, and then piece it together on the doormat as a work around, but it's still flimsy, and very difficult to work with, without tearing it when removing it from the Cricut mat.
-It's also difficult to position the cut out part of the design, like the inside of letters.

-And with all of these methods you will still need something like painter’s tape, or straight pins to help hold certain places down, as well as a hair dryer or iron to to try and help make either one stick to the doormat.
+And with all of these methods you will still need something like painter’s tape, or straight pins to help hold certain places down, as well as a hair dryer or iron to try and help make either one stick to the doormat.
 Both of these methods often result in frustration and wasted materials.
 I found the best way to create a doormat is to use iron-on vinyl to create a stencil with your Cricut machine.
 This is such a good option for saving frustration.

 What Kind Of Paint Should You Use For A Doormat?